 Recommended jig types will be something that falls fast and lifts lightly.

 If you are OK with 320g+ jigs, Cranky is also good.
 Heavy weight Cranky is shaped a little differently for the use in tough conditions.

 Gawky and light weight Cranky are too heavy to lift.
 Rector is too slow to fall.
 Abyss is also a little too slow to fall.
 These are the reasons why they are effective in vertical alignment, but you will get opposite effects in free-drifting situations.

 It’s very important that you do a lot of fast lifts between your actions.
-That will keep your jig close to you.
-Keep the line more straight.
+That will keep your jig close to you, and keep the line more straight.
 Also it will make more change-of-pace in jig movements, which is hard to perform in the free-drifting situation.
-Without fast lifts, no matter what actions you make, the jig may be just being hung in the water.
-That would be pretty pathetic.
+Without fast lifts, the jig won’t fall.
+You are doing all the work on the boat, and the jig may be just quietly hung in the water.
+That would be pretty sad.

 Short stroke or Long stroke

 After a series of fast lifts, you want to give 2 or 3 rod actions to give moments for the fish to bite.
 Because the line will be going diagonally into the water, the rod action range is likely to be 3 o’clock to 12 o’clock.
 If you lifts the rod upwards, this 3-hour range is the maximum you can get.
 Let’s call this short stroke.
 The angle between the line and the rod can be 0 degree to 90 degrees.

 If you lift your rod sideways, you will get more motion range.
 0 degree to 120 degrees or maybe more.
 Sometimes this long stroke can be effective.
 Mr. Hirota of Seafloor Control says long stroke is very effective for tunas.

 The water pulls too much and your rod may not kick back up at the end of the stroke.
 Don’t worry.
 It’s OK.
 Just try to control different tension or non-tension on the line to make change-of-pace.